Robert Mirabal: Musical career

 All these disparate interests and experiences led to the band Mirabal in 1995.
 Bassist Mark Andes, from the '60s band Spirit and '80s rock group Heart, joined Robert along with Reynaldo Lujan.
 In 1997, they released the groundbreaking album Mirabal that fused rock, funk, and other contemporary forms of music with traditional music, drawing on the legacy of other Native American pop/rock musicians (such as Buffy Sainte-Marie) but creating a unique sound that would set Mirabal apart and gain further mainstream attention.

 Mirabal came to greater national prominence during his performance in PBS' 1998 musical dance production, Spirit: A Journey in Dance, Drum, and Song, for which he composed the soundtrack with traditional flute and percussion.
 Due to the popularity of the program, the network went on to produce a music/dance program centered entirely on Mirabal and his traditional/rock fusion music in 2002, entitled Music from a Painted Cave.
 The program and its corresponding CD release were enthusiastically received by mainstream audiences and became a benchmark world music album.
 He also collaborated with John Tesh for the acclaimed PBS One World TV special for the millennium in 2000, which showcased music from around the world.

 Mirabal's In the Blood CD (2007) on Star Road Records (www.starroadrecords.com) was featured in New Mexico Magazine for their October 2007 issue.
 The reviewer wrote that "it is one of his finest to date."
 His native state's tourism magazine lauded the CD's "lively danceable rhythms (that) should appeal to mainstream radio....
 Mirabal (is) one of the trailblazers of tribal rock....

 Mirabal was featured in a 2008 New Mexico Magazine story about Native American flute players, as well as another, 2014 story about the arts in Santa Fe, New Mexico.

 In 2011 Mirabal joined the avant-garde string quartet ETHEL for a collaborative tour titled Music of the Sun.
 This is his second collaboration with the group, with whom he performed at BAM's Next Wave Festival in 2008.

+He contributed music to the soundtrack of Vow of Silence: The Assassination of Annie Mae (2024), a 4-episode television series about Anna Mae Aquash.